fortinet-fortisoar/solution-pack-global-visibility/docs/setup.md

 # Configuration

 ## Install and Configure Connectors
-For optimal performance of the **Global Visibility** solution pack, install and configure the following connectors:
+Install and configure the following connectors:

 - **Remote FortiSOAR** - This connector facilitates automated interactions, with a FortiSOAR endpoint using FortiSOAR™ APIs.
 To configure and use the Remote FortiSOAR connector, refer to [Configuring Remote FortiSOAR](https://docs.fortinet.com/fortisoar/connectors/remotefsr)